9OP/Dataiku/README.md

 <br />
 <br />

-At the end, the recursion algorithm `generate_plans_recursive` returns a list of `MillenniumFalconPlanNode` that we can traverse through the `parent` field, to retrieve all possible routes for the MillenniumFalcon given: `departure, arrival, routes, countdown`.
+At the end, the recursion algorithm `generate_plans_recursive` returns a list of `MillenniumFalconPlanNode` that we can traverse through the `parent` field.
 <br />
-Then we only need to iterate through all the possible routes and get the one with maximum odd in `find_best_plan`, that has the least number of encounters with the bounty hunters.
+Then we only need to iterate through all the possible routes and get the one with maximum odd in `find_best_plan`.

 <br />